donoyoyo/SMITstuff/README.md

-Cutadapt v1.11 was used to remove adapters and filter reads based on presence of adapter, error rate, minimum length, minimum overlap between read and adapter. the script for that is here
+Cutadapt v1.11 was used to remove adapters and filter reads based on presence of adapter, error rate, minimum length, minimum overlap between read and adapter.
+The script for that is here

 http://intron.ucsc.edu/jen/april_23/cutadapt_smSMIT2.pl